-A few days ago we were motoring back to the harbor after the wind died and ran across a couple of huge patches of very coarse grass floating on the water (almost looked like large pine needles).
+Once, while motoring back to Boot Key Harbor after the wind died, we ran across a couple of huge patches of very coarse grass floating on the water.
+It almost looked like large pine needles.

-From past experience, we knew to watch the engine temperature closely . . . and sure enough we saw it creep up just a couple of degrees.
+From past experience, we knew to watch the engine temperature closely.
+Sure enough, we saw it creep up just a couple of degrees.
 It didn’t go into a danger zone, but we knew we had to check the raw water intake as soon as we got to our mooring.

 It was almost totally full of the grass.